gnometsunami/hello-worlds-production/README.md

 Written in Go.
 Containerized using the Google distroless go image.

-## JavaScript-Nodejs
+## JavaScript-Node.js

-Written in JavaScript, built using Nodejs.
-Containerized using the Google distroless nodejs image.
+Written in JavaScript, built using Node.js.
+Containerized using the Google distroless node.js image.

 ## Python